biohackingmathematician/longevity-faers/docs/discussion.md

-# Interpretation: Longevity, Performance, and AE Profiles
+# Results and Discussion

 ## Overview

-This analysis identifies adverse event signals from spontaneous reporting data.
-It does not constitute medical advice.
-Decisions about medication use should be made with a qualified healthcare provider considering individual health status, risk factors, and goals.
+This document presents the interpretation of adverse event signals identified through disproportionality analysis of FAERS data for longevity-relevant medications.
+Results represent signal detection (hypothesis generation) from a spontaneous reporting system and do not constitute medical advice or treatment recommendations.

-**Key Reminder:** FAERS is a spontaneous reporting system with no exposure denominator.
+**Methodological Note:** FAERS is a spontaneous reporting system with no exposure denominator.
 Results represent signal detection (hypothesis generation), NOT incidence rates, NOT causal claims, and NOT treatment recommendations.
+All analyses should be interpreted within this framework.

 ## Metformin: The Longevity Pioneer